 Basic yearly blood work generally includes a CBC, or a complete blood count.
-This gives a breakdown of red blood cells (their sizes and distributions), white blood cells and their subtypes, and platelets, and can offer clues to certain aspects of overall health.
+This gives a breakdown of red blood cells (their sizes and distributions), white blood cells and their subtypes, and platelets.
+It can offer clues to certain aspects of overall health.

 One of the measurements pertaining to red blood cells is the MCV (Mean Corpuscular Volume).
 This is a measurement of the size of the red blood cell.
 When it’s too high, this is called macrocytosis (large red blood cells).
 When coupled with lower than normal hemoglobin levels, this becomes macrocytic anemia.

 You can have macrocytosis without macrocytic anemia, though.
-Often, elevated MCV without anemia occurs along with high MCH (Mean Corpuscular Hemoglobin) and high MCHC (Mean Corpuscular Hemoglobin Concentration)—these mean that, while the overall hemoglobin concentration may be the same, there’s more stuffed into individual red blood cells than usual, because they’re bigger.
+Often, elevated MCV without anemia occurs along with high MCH (Mean Corpuscular Hemoglobin) and high MCHC (Mean Corpuscular Hemoglobin Concentration).
+These mean that there’s more hemoglobin stuffed into individual red blood cells than usual, because they’re bigger.

 Most often, both macrocytosis and macrocytic anemia occur due to deficiency in Vitamin B12 or folate.
 Pernicious anemia is an autoimmune destruction of the cells that make Intrinsic Factor, necessary to absorb B12.
 Therefore, macrocytic anemia follows.